awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 }
 ```

-In the previous example the failure is due to a `runpostinstall` failure, so strictly related to the content of the custom bootstrap script used in the `OnNodeConfigured` configuration parameter of the ``CustomActions``\.
+In the previous example, the failure is due to a `runpostinstall` failure, so strictly related to the content of the custom bootstrap script used in the `OnNodeConfigured` configuration parameter of the ``CustomActions``\.

 The head node log streams are available in the CloudWatch Dashboard created within the cluster: [Amazon CloudWatch dashboard](Monitoring-v3.md#yaml-Monitoring-Logs-CloudWatch)\.
-If there are no log streams available, the failure might be caused by ``CustomActions`` custom bootstrap script or AMIs related issue\.
+If there are no log streams available, the failure might be caused by the ``CustomActions`` custom bootstrap script or an AMIs related issue\.
 To diagnose the creation issue in this case, create the cluster again using ``pcluster create-cluster``, including the `--rollback-on-failure` parameter set to `false`\.
 Then, SSH into the cluster:

 ```
 $ pcluster create-cluster --cluster-name mycluster --region eu-west-1 \